-Indian Railway is offering toy train services in four different regions of the country.
-The trains are at Shimla, Ooty, Darjeeling and Matheran.
-Following are the details of toy trains by Indian Railway.
+Indian Railway is offering toy train services in different regions of the country.
+The toy trains in India are at Kalka-Shimla Railway – Himachal Pradesh, Nilgiri Mountain Railway – Tamil Nadu, Darjeeling Himalayan Railway – West Bengal, Kangra Valley Railway – Himachal Pradesh and Matheran Hill Railway – Maharashtra, Jammu Baramulla line – Jammu and Kashmir.
+Following are the details of toy trains in Indian Railway.

 The toy train journey from Kalka to Shimla, Shimla, the capital city of Himachal Pradesh, is entrancing with 107 tunnels and lofty arched bridges.
 The dazzling view and the stops at the picturesque stations along the way – Dharampore, Taksal, Gamma and Solan, all add up to an exhilarating experience.
 Shimla is well-connected by a broad gauge line up to Kalka.
 From Kalka to Shimla, ‘the toy train’ covers 96-km of track in six hours.